AKUA MIND BODY

 Progress vs. Perfection

-Mental health (and addiction) treatment is based upon the concept of progress.
+Mental health (and addiction) treatment is based on the concept of progress.
 However, our society is built upon the idea of perfectionism.
-We are constantly asked from a young age, “what do we want to be when we grow up?”
+We are constantly asked from a young age, “What do we want to be when we grow up?”
 We are held to high, and nearly impossible standards throughout childhood that often carry over into adulthood.
 When we do not meet our goals, we are often deemed a failure, which can have a drastic impact on our self-esteem.
-We frequently wear ourselves out, trying to please others and live up to social standards that we make ourselves mentally ill.
+We frequently wear ourselves out, trying to please others and live up to social standards that make us mentally ill.
 We turn to alcohol and drugs as a crutch to help cover up our underlying demons.
 We become depressed and anxious.
-Some of us seek treatment, where others eventually spiral out of control.
-When we enter therapy for a mental health disorder or an addiction, our primary goal to become sober and clear of any underlying demons.
+Some of us seek treatment, whereas others eventually spiral out of control.
+When we enter therapy for a mental health disorder or an addiction, our primary goal is to become sober and clear of any underlying demons.
 We want to be “cured”, and as a result, we strive for perfection.
-But what happens when we relapse, make a mistake, do not progress as quickly as we hoped?
+But what happens when we relapse, make a mistake, or do not progress as quickly as we hoped?
 Did we fail?

 Looking forward instead of back